 And while the latest bag might not be on consumers’ minds right now, people still want content.
 Currently, 43% of the world’s population is confined at home, and people are itching for entertainment, particularly in longer formats, like video.

-2. Instagram is excellent for direct interaction with customers and gatherable data on their preferences.
-Streetwear label John Elliott, for example, is sharing music playlists to his followers on the platform, and Stradivarius live streamed famous Mexican singer and actress, Danna Paola, with the hashtag #musictostayhome.
+Instagram is excellent for direct interaction with customers and gatherable data on their preferences.
+Stradivarius, for instance, live streamed famous Mexican singer and actress, Danna Paola, with the hashtag #musictostayhome.
 Glossier is live streaming beauty tutorials to their followers using products they already own.

 Producing useful products